sheikhwasimuddin/disease-prediction-model/README.md

 Input Features: Vitals, alerts, engineered ratios

 Output: Multi-class softmax prediction
+---
 ⚠️ Notes
 The dataset is fully synthetic and randomly generated.

 Make sure the Excel files (.xlsx) exist before training/predicting.

 All alerts are rule-based based on clinical thresholds.
+---
 📄 License
 This project is for educational and experimental use only.
+MANIT,BHOPAL.

 🙋‍♂️ Author
-Sheikh Wasimuddin
+Sheikh Wasimuddin,Himanshu
-Yeshwantrao Chavan College of Engineering, Nagpur CSE-IoT Department
+Yeshwantrao Chavan College of Engineering, Nagpur|| Central University of jharkhand